dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 AI coding assistants make it easy to generate more code than a team can carefully review by hand.
 That changes the bottleneck.
 The hard question is no longer only "can we write the code?", but also "can we review it with enough context to catch missed requirements, security gaps, and codebase-specific pattern violations?"

+## What We Are Building

+The system receives a pull request title, a diff, and optional task requirements.
 The experiment compares four reviewer designs:

 | Reviewer design | What it does |
 |---|---|